Debt repayment

 Outside of career-based forgiveness, you can receive 100% discharge of your federal loans under specific, often difficult, circumstances:

-- Total or Permanent Disability or Death: Known as a discharge rather than forgiveness.
+• Total or Permanent Disability or Death: Known as a discharge rather than forgiveness.

-- Bankruptcy: Possible, though it remains a high legal bar to prove “undue hardship.”
+• Bankruptcy: Possible, though it remains a high legal bar to prove “undue hardship.”

-- Closed School Discharge: If your school closes while you are enrolled or shortly after you withdraw, you may be eligible to have 100% of your loans wiped away.
+• Closed School Discharge: If your school closes while you are enrolled or shortly after you withdraw, you may be eligible to have 100% of your loans wiped away.

-- False Certification: If the school falsely certified your eligibility for a loan.
+• False Certification: If the school falsely certified your eligibility for a loan.

-It’s extremely important to take the time to research everything that you need to do it qualify for student loan forgiveness and take the steps that will qualify you for whatever program you intend to use.
+It’s extremely important to take the time to research everything that you need to do to qualify for student loan forgiveness and take the steps that will qualify you for whatever program you intend to use.
 Many borrowers wrongfully believe that by simply becoming a teacher or working in the public sector, they will have their loans forgiven.
 This is just not the case.
 You must know which type of loan, employer and job qualifies you for the program.

 FAQ